MainShayne233/ruby_pins/README.md

 ## Note about pin numbers

 ruby_pins expects the pin number to be the pin's GPIO number.
-For example, when looking at the falling pinout chart, if you wanted to set your pin number to the 11th pin, or GPIO17, you would pass in
+For example, when looking at the following pinout chart, if you wanted to set your pin number to the 11th pin, or GPIO17, you would pass in
 ```ruby
 pin: 17